 7. Sleep More

-Your immune system plays an important role in keeping yeast infections away, and if you're not catching enough Zzz's every night, your body won't be able to properly function.
-Even if you're planted in bed for eight hours a night, if you're tossing and turning, you're not getting the sleep you truly need, according to OBGYN Robert Goldfarb in Everyday Health.
-He says you need to get restful sleep in order for the body to do its jobs; like keep the acidity levels in the vagina stable and lower the rate at which vaginal yeast grows, both of which prevent infections.
-So prioritize getting some solid shut-eye for a healthier vag.
+Your immune system plays an important role in keeping yeast infections away, and if you're not catching enough Zzz's every night, it won't be able to properly function.
+Stress from sleep deprivation can increase the risk of yeast infections, according to Harvard Health.
+Even if you're planted in bed for eight hours a night, if you're tossing and turning, you're not getting the sleep you truly need.
+So prioritize getting enough restful shut-eye.